Pavel-Hrdina/Zettlkasten/Journal/2023-Dec-25 - Daily Stoic Reflection.md

 1. **What am I grateful for?**
 	- I chose to be grateful for my parents, my wife, my sister, being alive, being me, having warm food every day.
 2. **What is worrying me?**
-	-
+	- That I am running out of time.
 3. **How can I decatastrophize today's problems?**
-	- No matter how dark things might seem, you must chose to push forward, do not get behind, do not stop, you could die any day
+	- No matter how dark things might seem, you must chose to push forward, do not get behind, do not stop, you could die any day.
 4. **What is within my control and what is not**
 	- The only things under your controll is your own [[Control Over Judgment|Judgment]] and nothing else is.